One bowl of fufu can explain a war.

 Tradition Meets Modern Science

 Western science is finally catching up with what African healers always knew.
 Traditional African foods that heal as they nourish share the same principle: nature already provides the tools.
-Some of these barks, like Prunus africana and Yohimbe, are now researched worldwide for men’s health treatments.
+Some barks, like Prunus africana and Yohimbe, are now researched worldwide for men’s health treatments.

 Sustainability and Respect